ISD monitors and analyses trends in far-right radicalisation, manipulation and intimidation in order to power a global response

 Pioneering on and offline interventions

-Following the Against Violent Extremism summit in Dublin, Ireland in 2011, ISD managed the Against Violent Extremism (AVE) network of former extremists, survivors of extremist violence.
+Following the Against Violent Extremism summit in Dublin, Ireland, in 2011, ISD managed the Against Violent Extremism (AVE) network of former extremists, survivors of extremist violence.
 The AVE network is the largest such network in the world, leveraging the lessons, experiences and connections of individuals who have dealt first-hand with extremism.
 The unique experiences of AVE members from the far-right has enabled them to push back against extremist narratives and prevent the radicalisation of others.

 In 2014, ISD launched the FREE Initiative, the first pan-European resource to offer practical guidance on countering far-right extremism across Europe.
 FREE Initiative resources were designed to inspire and promote cross-border learning, showcasing the good work that is being done across Europe to prevent, intervene and respond.
 The FREE initiative followed work by ISD from 2012 to 2014 in partnership with the Swedish Ministry of Justice to enhance understanding of what works in preventing and countering far-right extremism across 10 countries where the FREE Initiative operates: Denmark, Finland, Germany, Hungary, the Netherlands, Norway, Poland, Slovakia, Sweden and the United Kingdom.

 In 2015, ISD’s One to One initiative (now Counter Conversations) used a peer-to-peer messaging approach to engage potential recruits on social media in order to dissuade and disengage them.
-Using digital tools which utilise publicly available information, ISD maps and locate users expressing extremist sentiment online.
+Using digital tools which utilise publicly available information, ISD maps and locates users expressing extremist sentiment online.
 Our intervention providers, including former far-right extremists from ISD’s AVE network, then engage identified individuals in constructive, personalised online conversations, offering a positive alternative and deterring them from joining violent extremist groups.
 A second phase study, Counter Conversations, was released in 2018.

 In 2016, ISD pioneered the use of counternarrative messaging online to intervene with those perceived to be at risk for far-right radicalisation.
 Working with groups like Life After Hate, campaigns successfully promoted online engagement with target audiences.
 One campaign in particular led to messaging from eight individuals asking for assistance in leaving far-right organisations.
 The results were published in ISD’s report, “The Impact of Counternarratives” and led to a private briefing at the White House.